GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

 Resolving this underlying bug is **outside the scope** of any challenge in this hack.

 A recent model upgrade (from Gemini 1.5 Flash to 2.0 Flash) has introduced an intermittent bug in the app.
 This bug can cause the chatFlow to become extremely slow, sometimes taking over 40 seconds to complete.
-If you encounter this slowdown, inspecting the traces might reveal sub-flows with unusually large or "unbounded" output (refer to the example image in the original document for what this might look like).
+If you encounter this slowdown, inspecting the traces might reveal sub-flows with unusually large or "unbounded" output (refer to the example image below for what this might look like).

+![trace of weird behaviour](./images/weird_behaviour.png)

 **Workaround:** If this should this occur, please advise students to clear their chat history in the app (using the **clear chat** button) and try their query again.

-![trace of weird behaviour](./images/weird_behaviour.png)

 ![clear chat button](./images/clear_chat.png)